-Keeping your bed clean isn’t hard when you get into the routine of regularly cleaning it, rather than allowing dust and dirt to build up.
+Keeping your bed clean isn’t hard when you regularly clean it, rather than allowing dust and dirt to build up.
 A damp cloth and a quick wipe are all you need if you’ve upholstered your bed in faux leather.

 Some suggest pouring baking soda onto a damp cloth and patting it into the upholstery to keep it fresh if you don’t have faux leather upholstery.
-You then vacuum the residue off.
+You then vacuum the residue.
 Alternatively, use a fabric spray if you don’t like the idea of putting baking soda on your upholstery.

 Dealing with stains